mtahir-ms/AzureServerlessRepo/README.md

 - gZipLogicApp Directory has a generic function to process compress/decompress inputs.
 I developed it to integrate with Azure serverless products.
 It can actually be consumed by any cloud/on-prem process/APIs/Components.

 gZip compressions can be used to integrate two systems or just to process data faster.
 Compressed data size is smaller than original by 20 to 30%.
 Sometime business applications or source systems are producing/accepting gzip compressed / decompressed data.
+It can be used in multiple scenarios/platform components.
+For example, I can use it in Logic App or simply use it in any other trigger of functions/logic app/event hub/service bus/data factory.
+We have data ingestion happening in multiple layers.
+This Azure function can be used seamlessly to perform gZip operations.

+gZipServerlessAzureFunction.cs has the neat code with comments.

 Azure Function will host this solution as HTTP Trigger.
 It has following simple requirements